Suraj-3029/Lending_Club_Case_Study/README.md

 ## Contact
-Created by [@githubusername] - feel free to contact me!
+Created by [@Suraj-3029] - feel free to contact me!

 <!-- Optional -->